See Linux and Mac.

 GRANT ALL ON *.* TO 'root'@'localhost' IDENTIFIED BY '';

-- Edit the MySQL configuration file named my.cnf to disable the use of InnoDB tables by default.
-The my.cnf file is usually located at the path /etc/init.d/my.cnf.
-Add the following text on its own line: default-storage-engine=MyISAM
+- Edit the MariaDB configuration file named server.cnf to disable the use of InnoDB tables by default.
+The server.cnf file is usually located at the path /etc/my.cnf.d/server.cnf.
+Add the following text under the [mysqld] section:

 - Copy a blank or current OpenDental database to the Linux server.

-Each Linux installation might have a different MySQL data location or 'path'.
-The database path is documented in my.cnf and is defined on a line starting with "datadir=".
+- Each Linux installation might have a different MariaDB data location or path.
+The database path is documented in either my.cnf or server.cnf and is defined on a line starting with datadir=.
+The default path can vary and is currently /var/lib/mysql

-- Ensure the newly created database folder has permissions for MySQL to access the files.
-Either set the owner to the "mysql" user or set the folder permissions to allow access to all users.
-Open a terminal window and type one of the two commands (change the directory path to match your actual database path): "chown -R mysql:mysql /var/lib/mysql/opendental" or "chmod -R 777 /var/lib/mysql/opendental".
+- Ensure the newly created database folder has permissions for MariaDB to access the files.
+Either set the owner to the mysql user or set the folder permissions to allow access to all users.
+Open a terminal window and type one of the two commands (change the directory path to match your actual database path): chown -R mysql:mysql /var/lib/mysql/opendental or chmod -R 777 /var/lib/mysql/opendental.

 Set Up File Share (OpenDentImages)